nataliering/Resolving-the-complex-Bordetella-pertussis-genome-using-barcoded-nanopore-sequencing/README.md

 **Table 4:  hybrid combinations trialled.
 N.B.
-The results of the first SPAdes trial were so bad, no further polishing was attempted**
+The results of the first SPAdes trial were so poor that no further polishing was attempted**

 |#|Pre-correction|Read filtering|Assembler|Short reads|Racon|Nanopolish|Pilon|
 |-|--------------|--------------|---------|-----------|-----|----------|-----|